 1. Cosmic Meaning

-Cosmic meaning, is the significance events have on a cosmic or metaphysical level, and it was dismissed as irrelevant.
+Cosmic meaning, is the significance events have on a cosmic or metaphysical level and it was dismissed as irrelevant.
 Whether there is a cosmic significance to my being in the world, or whatever happens to me, can have absolutely no bearing on my life.
 God or no God, cosmic plan or not, destiny fate, determinism or whatever, in the end it is up to me to live my life, make my own decisions and interact with my surroundings and fellow creatures how I see fit.
-I am not calling myself a theist nor an atheist, since God's existence is irrelevant.
-Not acknowledging God's importance is also a strategy to subvert its power over me: Power needs recognition to exist, and by not recognising cosmic meaning as important in my life I subvert it.
+I am not calling myself neither a theist nor an atheist, since God's existence is irrelevant.
+To not acknowledge God's importance is also a strategy to subvert its power over me: Power needs recognition to exist and by not recognising cosmic meaning as important in my life I subvert it.
 The dismissal of cosmic meaning is an inherent part of modernity.

 2. Meaning of stuff